fbpxl

 Rather than starting from one, students learn to count on from a number.
 Example: "You have 7.
 Now count on 3 more: 8, 9, 10!"
 The same works for subtraction by counting backward.

-Dominoes can be a great scaffold for students as they are learning to count on or back.
+Dominoes can be a great scaffold for young learners as they are learning to count on or back.
 Students can cover one part of the domino, and point to the remaining dots as they count on or back.

 5. I Can Use Flexible Strategies to Ten

 This is where the magic happens!
 Kids learn to make tens to simplify math.
+These math facts will make the world of difference in enabling them to make a mental calculation.
 Example: "8 + 6?
 Well, 8 + 2 makes 10, and there are 4 left, so 10 + 4 = 14."
 Ten frames and number bonds are great tools for this.

-Ten frames and number bonds are great tools for this.
+Ten frames and number bonds are great tools for exploring number patterns and modelling a mental math problem.
 You might like to check out The Hive's ten frames digital learning tool!

 6. I Can Use Flexible Strategies with Two-Digit Numbers